 Q: Why did Ritenour decide to own and operate its own student bus service rather than contract out to another company?

 A: In the years leading up to the decision, an increasing number of Ritenour parents and administrators had expressed concerns about the safety and reliability of the transportation of Ritenour students.
 The decision to own and operate student bus transportation services is the best option that addresses student safety and being good stewards of taxpayer money.

 The district also explored the possibility of sharing school buses and operation costs with two nearby school districts that are similar in size to Ritenour.
 This option, however, proved to be cost prohibitive.

-Q: How many buses will Ritenour lease-purchase?
+Q: How many buses did Ritenour lease-purchase?

 A: Based on current mileage estimates, buses should last 10-12 years.

 Q: Will the district save money by owning and operating buses?

 A: Yes.
 The district paid First Student approximately $1.8 million for its final year of services.
 The approximate cost of the district operating its own buses in its first year was $1.8 million.
 That amount includes lease-purchasing 28 buses, providing salaries, benefits and training of transportation staff (including bus drivers), fuel, maintenance and repairs, and leasing a parking area.
 The district estimates it will cost about $9.4 million over five years to own and operate student transportation services.